Ticket to Ride (board game): Volume 1: Asia – Team Asia and Legendary Asia

 On 29 August 2011, Days of Wonder announced the release of the first two volumes of a range of map expansions.
 The initial volume was entitled Volume 1: Asia – Team Asia and Legendary Asia, and featured a double-sided map of both Asia and Legendary Asia.
 The Legendary Asia map, submitted by François Valentyne of Toronto (Canada), was one of the two $10,000 grand prize winners of the 2011 Ticket to Ride Map Design Contest.
 This expansion premiered at Spiel '11 (20–23 October 2011) in Essen (Germany), after which it had a global release in late October 2011.
-The suggested retail price was €28 and $30 (USD) respectively.

 This expansion currently has a BoardGameGeek "complexity rating" of 1.96 out of 5.
 Both maps are designed for players who were 8-years-old or older, for a game lasting 30–60 minutes.
 The unique feature of the Team Asia was that it was designed for two-member teams, to be played by even numbers of 2–6 players.
 The unique aspect of the Legendary Asia side was that it involved mountain routes, costing additional trains to build but giving bonus points.
 Legendary Asia was designed to be played by 2–5 players.

-Reception – On BoardGameGeek, from a vote of 6,023 voting users, this version holds an average rating of 7.65 and an adjusted "Geek Rating" of 7.079.
+Reception – On BoardGameGeek, as of 4 August 2026, from a vote of 6,471 voting users, this version holds an average rating of 7.65 and an adjusted "Geek Rating" of 7.046.
 The opinion of critics was favourable, with the consensus favouring the Team Asia side.
 Shannon Appelcline (RPG), while giving an overall 5 out of 5 for "style" and "substance", only gave an individual score of 4 out of 5 for substance for Legendary Asia, writing "Ticket to Ride Asia offers two new and varied maps which will add some nice variety to your Ticket to Ride play.
 It's well worthwhile just on that basis, given the very reasonable price point.
 However, Ticket to Ride Asia really knocks things out of the park with its Team Asia rules, which allow you to play as partners for 4-player or 6-player games.
 The result is one of the most enjoyable, stressful, and innovative ways to play Ticket to Ride since the release of the original game."
 Dale Yu (Opinionated Gamers) wrote "I definitely like the ideas in Legendary Asia, but I suspect that it is the Team Asia map that will cause me to take this one off the shelf more."